Your questions, unexplained

 And, and the really interesting thing about this is that it can sort of tell you a lot about how our brains develop and deteriorate over the course of our lives.

-And that this is sort of where the age thing comes into play because these misfires happen kind of throughout our lives.
+And that's sort of where the age thing comes into play, because these misfires happen kind of throughout our lives.

 And that's definitely happened with me.